Plugin Development Guide

 options

-: The build options configured for this build
+: The build options configured for this build.
+You can modify these options to affect the build process.

 onBuildDone